openwdl/wdl/SPEC.md

 * [WDL document](#wdl-documents)
     * The namespace of an [imported](#import-statements) document equals that of the basename of the imported file by default, but may be aliased using the `as <identifier>` syntax.
     * A WDL document may contain a `workflow` and/or `task`s, which are names within the document's namespace.
-    * A WDL document may contain `struct`s, which are also names within the document's namespace and usable as types in any declarations.
-Structs from any imported documents are [copied into the document's namespace](#importing-and-aliasing-structs) and may be aliased using the `alias <source name> as <new name>` syntax.
+    * A WDL document may contain `struct`s and `enum`s, which are also names within the document's namespace and usable as types in any declarations.
+Structs and enums from any imported documents are [copied into the document's namespace](#importing-and-aliasing-structs) and may be aliased using the `alias <source name> as <new name>` syntax.
 * A [WDL `task`](#task-definition) is a namespace consisting of:
     * `input`, `output`, and private declarations
     * A [`requirements`](#-requirements-section) namespace that contains all the runtime requirements